zobayer098/hackathon2025/README.md

 4. Duplicate `src/.env.sample` and name to `.env`.

-5. Fill in the environamnet in `.env`.
+5. Fill in the environamnet variables in `.env`.

 6. Run the local server: